teal-language/tl/docs/src/functions.md

 various examples.

-You can declare nominal function types, like we do for records, to avoid longwinded type declarations, especially when declaring functions that take callbacks.
+You can declare nominal function types, like we do for records, to avoid long-winded type declarations, especially when declaring functions that take callbacks.
 This is done with using `function` types, and they can be generic as
 well: